Skip to main content

 • Perform aggregations and lookups across different units of measurement

-The package uses a Postgres composite field to store both the magnitude and units, along with a base unit value for accurate comparisons.
+The package uses a PostgreSQL composite field to store both the magnitude and units, along with a base-unit comparator value for accurate comparisons.
 This approach ensures that users can work with their preferred units while maintaining data integrity and comparability.
-For this reason, the project only works with Postgresql databases.
+For this reason, the project only works with PostgreSQL databases.

 Requirements